AMReX-Codes/amrex/Docs/sphinx/source/Basics.rst

 :cpp:`BoxArray::intersects` and :cpp:`BoxArray::intersections` should be
 used.

 .. _sec:basics:dm:

 DistributionMapping
 ===================

-DistributionMapping is a class in AMReX_DistributionMapping.H describes which process owns the data living on the domains specified by the Boxes in a BoxArray.
-Like BoxArray, there is an element for each Box in DistributionMapping, including the ones owned by other parallel processes.
-A way to construct a DistributionMapping object given a BoxArray is as follows.
+:cpp:`DistributionMapping` is a class in AMReX_DistributionMapping.H describes which process owns the data living on the domains specified by the Boxes in a :cpp:`BoxArray`.
+Like :cpp:`BoxArray`, there is an element for each :cpp:`Box` in :cpp:`DistributionMapping`, including the ones owned by other parallel processes.
+A way to construct a :cpp:`DistributionMapping` object given a :cpp:`BoxArray` is as follows.

+.. highligh:: c++

 ::